IBM/ode/README.md

 You need to set LD_LIBRARY_PATH to the directory where the library lib0500.so can be found (e.g. export LD_LIBRARY_PATH=${HOME}/eclipse-workspace/ode/ODE/inst.images/x86_linux_2/bin/:$LD_LIBRARY_PATH )

 This package includes assistance for bootstrapping for x86_linux_2 in directory 'bootstrap'; there is a script bin/bootstrap_linux which should bootstrap for linux on other processor architectures.
 This script has been tested on Fedora 38 and RHEL8, both on x86_64.
+Part of the bootstrap process writes to ~/.sandboxrc ; if you want to retry the bootstrap process you should remove or rename this file.

 A prebuilt ODE for x86_linux_2 is also supplied.
-The files under inst.images/x86_linux_2.fedora38 were built by Fedora 38, and the files under inst.images/x86_linux_2.rhel8 were built by Red Hat Enterprise Linux 8
+The files under bootstrap/prebuilt/fedora38 were built by Fedora 38, and the files under bootstrap/prebuilt/inst.images/x86_linux_2.rhel8 were built by Red Hat Enterprise Linux 8.
+It should not be necessary to use this prebuilt ODE as the bootstrap_linux should succeed.

 A sample project buildable with ODE is available with 'git clone git@github.com:IBM/BlueMatter.git'